Your task: Entice the world to use your new client’s services.

-Let’s take a closer look at two examples of marketing that makes specific services irresistibly necessary.
-These two brands do an excellent job of aligning with their target audiences, digging deep to understand their pain points and offering service-based solutions.
+Let’s take a closer look at two marketing examples that make specific services irresistibly necessary.
+These two brands do an excellent job of aligning with their target audiences, digging deep to understand their pain points, and offering service-based solutions.

 1. Rev: Customer story with Home Depot